squaresLab/BugZoo/docs/cli/source.rst

 .................

-The `source` commands are used to add, remove, and list *sources* that are known to RepairBox.
-Sources are used to represent remote Git repositories that are responsible for providing a particular dataset of artefacts, or a tool that is compatible with the RepairBox platform.
+The `source` commands are used to add, remove, and list *sources* that are known to BugZoo.
+Sources are used to represent remote Git repositories that are responsible for providing a particular dataset of bugs, or a tool that is compatible with the BugZoo platform.

 `source list`
 -------------

-Produces a pretty-printed list of all sources registered with RepairBox.
+Produces a pretty-printed list of all sources registered with BugZoo.

 .. code-block:: bash

-  $ repairbox source list
+  $ bugzoo source list

   Source                                      Version
   ------------------------------------------  ---------